 How to Make Garlic Spray

-Post on how to do this will be featured in part two of our “How to use Garlic for Raw Fed Dogs” series.
+Post on how to do this will be featured in part two of the “How to use Garlic for Raw Fed Dogs” series.

 One gallon of clean water